mwarc/embedded-memcached-spring/README.md

 ## Annotation

 The magic is in JMemcachedTestExecutionListener class (default listener) which implements TestExecutionListener.
-This listener find EmbeddedMemcached annotation:
+This listener find @EmbeddedMemcached annotation:

     @EmbeddedMemcached: annotation to start an embedded memcached server